chrisgrieser/nvim-scissors/README.md

 snippet's title or description, you can use the `openInFile` keymap and edit them directly in the snippet file.

-### Version controlling snippets: JSON-formatting
+### Version controlling snippets & Snippet file formatting
 This plugin writes JSON files via `vim.encode.json()`.
-That method saves the file in minified form, and does not have a deterministic order of dictionary keys.
+That method saves the file in minified form and does not have a deterministic order of dictionary keys.

 Both, minification and unstable key order, are a problem if you